Daily Pledge: Students From Roy Clark Elementary 2nd-Grade Class

 News On 6

-Fourth-grade Students at Jenks East Elementary recite the pledge of allegiance on Friday, June 3.
+Fourth-grade Students at Roy Clark Elementary recite the pledge of allegiance on Thursday, June 9.

 Daily Pledge: Students From Roy Clark Elementary 2nd-Grade Class